JJSanabriaS/steam_portfolio/Readme.md

 ## Self-Presentation – Software Developer & AI/IT Consultant

-I am a Software Developer and AI?IT Consultant with over 15 years of professional experience in the technology industry.
+I am a Software Developer and AI/IT Consultant with over 15 years of professional experience in the technology industry.
 Since 1996, I have been helping companies design, develop, and maintain reliable, scalable, and efficient software solutions across various sectors.

 Throughout my career, I have worked on full software development lifecycles — from requirements analysis and system architecture to development, deployment, and long-term support.
 As a consultant, I have collaborated closely with business stakeholders to translate complex business needs into practical and high-performing technical solutions.